The Current RPA Approach is Broken, It's Time for a People1st Approach

 About Softomotive

-Softomotive is a leading worldwide providers of Robotic Process Automation solutions, trusted by more than 8,000 companies worldwide.
+Softomotive is a leading worldwide provider of Robotic Process Automation solutions, trusted by more than 8,000 companies worldwide.

 Softomotive provides the smoothest RPA journey by allowing you to start small, learn quickly and scale seamlessly.
 This helps to reduce overall project risk and avoids high up-front costs which can make achieving a positive ROI that much harder.